 Visit the webpage for application steps

-An 8‑month experiential innovation curriculum with workshops, mentorship, and $2000 award for each unit and micro-credential, offered by the Hunter Hub for Entrepreneurial Thinking.
+An 8‑month experiential innovation curriculum with workshops, mentorship, and a $1,500 cash award for each unit and micro-credential, offered by the Hunter Hub for Entrepreneurial Thinking.

 -